manouslinard/django-marketplace/README.md

 ---
 ## Email Verification:
-To enable email verificaton, create a .env file in projects root (/puddle) - same directory as the sqlite3 database.
+To enable email verificaton, create a .env file in projects root (/puddle) - same directory as the data.json file.
 Then, declare following values:
 ```
 EMAIL_ACC=your_email
 EMAIL_KEY=your_email_key